remuschen05/valorantBot/README.md

 Fetching credentials is covered in detail in the [getting started guide](https://discord.com/developers/docs/getting-started).

 > 🔑 Environment variables can be added to the `.env` file in Glitch or when developing locally, and in the Secrets tab in Replit (the lock icon on the left).

+Fetching credentials for the Valorant API can be located on Riot's developer page @ (https://developer.riotgames.com/) where an API key can be generated to be put into the .env file.

 ### Run the app